mrkline/versionreport/README.md

 ## How do I build it?

-versionreport is written in [D](http://dlang.org/), for the primary reasons:
+versionreport is written in [D](http://dlang.org/) for the following main reasons:

 - D has a nice standard library that allows us to do everything this project requires (easily!) without any additional libraries.